Romans 12:2

 And that brings us to the last matter, that to do God's pleasing and perfect will, we must test what this is.
 And it says here that you may discern what is the will of God, that by testing you may discern.
 Now that word testing is an interesting word.
 It actually means to drop on a stone because back in the olden days, like today, there were many people who wanted to get rich in a dishonest way, and one thing was by counterfeiting currency.
 If you could take a bit of lead and give it a gold veneer, you could pass it on like, oh, this is worth a lot.

 Of course, it isn't because it's only lead, but it feels heavy like gold.
 So what shopkeepers did, they had a stone on their bench, and they would drop this coin on the stone and listen to the sound it made.
-And if it was lead, you kind of heard a plop.
+And if it was lead, you kind of heard plop.
 But if it was gold, you hear this ringing sound, and that showed you, yeah, this is a true coin.
 And that's how we must test everything to see if it has the ring of truth to it or whether it's just some forgery because there's so much around.

-We find that in the areas of philosophy, of science, in other religions, God's truth has been replaced by some counterfeit thing that looks right on the outside, but when you test it, it doesn't ring through.
+We find that in the areas of philosophy, of science, in other religions, God's truth has been replaced by some counterfeit thing that looks right on the outside, but when you test it, it doesn't ring true.
 And this is why we see that even in churches, people have accepted things like abortion and euthanasia and gender confusion because they haven't tested it.
 And we must test it, of course, on God's word.
-This is the rock by which we test it, and when we get an idea, we drop it here and see, it doesn't ring through.
+This is the rock by which we test it, and when we get an idea, we drop it here and see, it doesn't ring true.
 And if it doesn't, we say no, and we have nothing to do with it.

 Only the Christian mind can do this kind of testing.
-And so don't be amazed if your non Christian friends don't agree with you here because without God, their mind is veiled like the Jews we read about in 1 Corinthians 3 in our reading, and that's true not just for Jews, but all those without God in other religions, in cults, in naturalism, and this is explained in Ephesians 5:8-10 that once we were in darkness, but now in light, now we can see and know what pleases God.
+And so don't be amazed if your non-Christian friends don't agree with you here because without God, their mind is veiled like the Jews we read about in 2 Corinthians 3 in our reading, and that's true not just for Jews, but all those without God in other religions, in cults, in naturalism, and this is explained in Ephesians 5:8-10 that once we were in darkness, but now in light, now we can see and know what pleases God.
 But those people who are still in darkness, they won't know it.
 They won't recognise it.
-And that's why it's so important to develop a Christian mind, and we must do so by reading good stuff that will help us, good books, by seeing the right type of films and videos and YouTubes, by having the right kind of friends who can encourage us in Christian living, by getting together as Christians discussing some of the issues that we face and trying them together for the ring of truth to see if it really is Christian teaching founded on God's word.
+And that's why it's so important to develop a Christian mind, and we must do so by reading good stuff that will help us, good books, by seeing the right type of films and videos and YouTubes, by having the right kind of friends who can encourage us in Christian living, by getting together as Christians discussing some of the issues that we face and try them together for the ring of truth to see if it really is Christian teaching founded on God's word.

-That's also why it's so important that our children get a Christian education whether at home or at school and that they be not led astray.
+That's also why it's so important that our children get a Christian education whether at home or at school and that they not be led astray.
 But it's important we don't just discern God's will, and here I want to point out that as reformed people, we always pride ourselves on our orthodoxy, don't we?
 Our right teaching.
 But it's just as important that we have the right practice.
-Orthopraxis must come with orthodoxy, that we do the right thing and not just talk about it.
+Orthopraxy must come with orthodoxy, that we do the right thing and not just talk about it.

-Now I want to conclude with the observation that I think the key word here is that word metamorphosis, that we have to change a lifetime thing.
+Now I want to conclude with the observation that I think the key word here is that word metamorphosis, that we have to change, a lifetime thing.
 We find that same word in the reading in 2 Corinthians 3:18 where it's translated transformed.
 It says there, and we who with unveiled faces all reflect the Lord's glory are being transformed.
-We're being metamorphosed into His likeness with ever increasing glory which comes from the Lord who is the spirit.
-Here, it talks about being transformed into the likeness of Christ, developing a Christian mind by becoming one with Christ through His word, through daily Bible reading, by being joined to His body through baptism, and grow in our church fellowship, by partaking in His body and blood in the sacrament of communion.
+We're being metamorphosed into His likeness with ever increasing glory which comes from the Lord who is the Spirit.
+Here, it talks about being transformed into the likeness of Christ, developing a Christian mind by becoming one with Christ through His word, through daily Bible reading, by being joined to His body through baptism, and growing in our church fellowship, by partaking in His body and blood in the sacrament of communion.

-These are the means that God has given us to grow His word, baptism, and the table of the Lord.
-And He's given that to us so that because it's only in Christ that we can develop a Christian mind and live the life that is pleasing to God.
+These are the means that God has given us to grow: His word, baptism, and the table of the Lord.
+And He's given that to us because it's only in Christ that we can develop a Christian mind and live the life that is pleasing to God.
 Amen.
 Let us pray.
 Our Lord God and our Father, when we hear these words, we pray that You will give us a Christian mind.

 We pray that You will give us understanding.
-Lord, help us to test what we hear in on the news, in the media because there is so much counterfeit information, pure lies but dressed up with, yeah, an outer cover that makes it look like it is the right thing.
+Lord, help us to test what we hear on the news, in the media because there is so much counterfeit information, pure lies but dressed up with, yeah, an outer cover that makes it look like it is the right thing.
 Grant, Lord, that we may recognise that these things are not truth but Satan in disguise.
 We pray, Lord, that You will lead us to follow You into a Christian worldview where Christ reigns supreme.
 It's in His name we pray.
 Amen.